 This means that beginning of next week I have a new ballet class schedule, with the additional option of taking morning classes.
 I'm also thinking about renting studio space at our school, us students are getting a really good deal at 10€ / hr.
 Might get some friends with flexible time-tables together and do class on our own.
 A simple barre for warm-up, then practice pirouettes or allegro or whatever else needs working on (which is pretty much everything).

-Ballet intermediate Ballet
+Ballet intermediate

 advanced